Petri Nets Based on Lawvere Theories: Applications

 \subsection{Semantics for Integer Nets}

-In \textsl{Executions in (Semi-)Integer Petri Nets are Compact Closed Categories}, Genovese and Herold show how compact closed symmetric monoidal categories give a categorical semantics for integer nets.
-Note that these categories are strictly compact closed but not strictly symmetric; i.e. the braidings are not given by the identity.

-To get semantics for integer nets where the braidings are given by the identity we can use Theorem \ref{big} to get an adjunction into the following category.
+In \textsl{Executions in (Semi-)Integer Petri Nets are Compact Closed Categories}, Genovese and Herold show how compact closed symmetric monoidal categories give a categorical semantics for integer nets \cite{genovese}.
+Note that these categories are strictly compact closed but not strictly symmetric, i.e., the braidings are not given by the identity.
+To get an operational semantics for integer nets where the braidings are given by the identity we can use Theorem \ref{big}.
+This adjunction gives for each integer net a description of its semantics under the collective token philosophy; the morphisms represent the possible executions of an integer net but do not keep track of the identities of the individual tokens. \begin{prop} Let be the adjunction making up the free abelian group monad $\Z$ in Definition \ref{prenetdef}.
+Then there is a left adjoint

-\begin{defn} Let the category $\qCat{\law{ABGRP}}$ be the category as in Definition \ref{qcat} when $\law{Q}$ is the lawvere theory $\law{ABGRP}$ for abelian groups.
-This is a category where the objects are categories equipped with a monoidal product that is commutative, associative, unital, and every object and morphism has an inverse.
-These can be thought of as \textsl{strict commutative compact closed categories}.
-These categories are additionally required to have a free abelian group of objects and the morphisms in $\qCat{\law{ABGRP}}$ are required to have a object componenent which is unique extension of a function between the corresponding generating sets. \end{defn}

-The following adjunction gives for each integer net a description of it's semantics under the collective token philosophy; the morphisms represent the possible executions of an integer net but do not keep track of the identities of the individual tokens.